realness-online/web/docs/contributing.md

 - It's OK to have multiple small commits as you work on the PR

-- Make sure `yarn test --coverage` passes.
+- Make sure `pnpm test --coverage` passes.
 Deploying will fail if your changes drop code coverage.

 - If adding a new feature: